What Medications Are Used to Treat Cystic Fibrosis?

 People with CF are especially prone to respiratory infections, so many take antibiotics daily to help control those bacteria.
 These drugs are delivered in pill form or are inhaled.
 Intravenous (IV) antibiotics are used during exacerbations.
 Controlling the organisms that cause lung infections helps improve lung function, making it easier to breathe, and helps reduce the chances of an exacerbation.

-Commonly used antibiotics for people with CF include azithromycin, antistaphylococcals (Zosyn, Fortaz, Primaxin), tobramycin (Tobi, Bethkis, TobiPodhaler), and aztreonam (Cayston).1,2,4 Because such large, continual doses of antibiotics must be used, many people with CF develop antibiotic resistance.
+Commonly used antibiotics for people with CF include azithromycin, tobramycin (Tobi, Bethkis, TobiPodhaler), and aztreonam (Cayston).1,2,4 Because such large, continual doses of antibiotics must be used, many people with CF develop antibiotic resistance.
 This means the drugs stop killing or weakening the bacteria.
 Antibiotic resistance makes it harder to control lung infections over the long term.
+It is important to work with a CF healthcare team to find the best way to treat infections and reduce antibiotic resistance.

 Not all CFTR modulators work for all CF patients because different genetic mutations cause different types of CFTR protein defects.These drugs are named elexacaftor/tezacaftor/ivacaftor (Trikafta), ivacaftor (Kalydeco), lumacaftor/ivacaftor (Orkambi), and tezacaftor/ivacaftor (Symdeko).3